ivangfr/spring-webflux-reactive-databases/README.md

   }
   ```

-- To check how fast `order-api` get details about customer and products of an order, create another order where `Customer A` order `50` random products
+- To check how fast `order-api` get details about the customer and products of an order, create another order where `Customer A` order `50` random products
   ```
   create-order-random --customer-id 1 --num-products 50
   ```